-Figure 13.The historical probability of a flash flood (in Storm Data) as a function of the fraction of RF trees voting for the flash flood label, with power law curve fit overlaid, broken down by the elevation region from which the cases were drawn
+Figure 13.The historical probability of a flash flood (in Storm Data) as a function of the fraction of RF trees voting for the flash flood label, broken down by the elevation region from which the cases were drawn

 Several properties of Figure 13 are of interest: when all trees in the RF vote for a Storm Data event among the low elevation cases (green dots in Figure 13), a flash flood is observed only about 14% of the time; this over-prediction is plausible for a relatively rare and transient event like a flash flood (Williams 2009).
 In other words, when all the GFS model parameters are together in such a way that an RF or other ML classifier believes a flash flood will occur, the verifying event is recorded in Storm Data only 14% of the time.
 This number drops to 4% for the moderate elevation cases (in orange) and rises to 9% for the high elevation cases (in blue).
 This difference can be explained due to the smaller number of flash floods in the moderate and high elevation test datasets, but it likely also represents the increased difficultly in accurately forecasting flash flood environments in the High Plains and the West, where a greater proportion of reports of flash floods result from individual monsoon thunderstorms in the Southwest and isolated heavy rainfall from localized severe summertime convection in the High Plains.
 Both of these meteorological regimes are hard or impossible to resolve in the GFS3, which has only 1.0-by-1.0-degree resolution.
 Additionally, issues related to the underreporting of flash floods also help to explain the regional differences.
 Overall, it is likely no surprise that RFs, just like humans, find flash flood forecasting to be fundamentally more difficult in the western U.S. than it is in the eastern U.S.